Skip to content

 Every roof is different.
 Our installation too.

-Switzerland crossed the 8 GW milestone for the first time in 2024 – 1.8 gigawatts of new solar capacity in a single year, enough electricity for 2 million households.
-Behind that figure lie enormous quality differences: faulty module fixing, inadequate earthing and poor cable management are among the most common defects according to industry experts.
+Behind Switzerland’s solar record lie enormous quality differences: faulty module fixing, inadequate earthing and poor cable management are among the most common defects according to industry experts.
 PV installation is the interaction of roof membrane, mounting structure, cable routing, safety and a handover that remains traceable ten years later.
 Vigorek prepares a mounting concept before the first material is ordered.

 Mounting structure per SIA 261, documented penetrations, SUVA-compliant fall protection and complete handover including string diagram, measurement protocol and photo documentation.

-No standard price – every roof is different. → Configurator for an individual estimate.
+No standard price – every roof is different.
+The configurator gives you an individual estimate.

 Project profile